 While cryptocurrency adoption seems to be entering a mainstream phase, the Chinese government has just dropped a bombshell that will adversely affect crypto entities in the country.

-According to a Tuesday report, the country’s authorities have issued a statement banning every financial service provider in the country from processing crypto-related transactions.
+According to a Tuesday report, the country’s authorities have issued a declaration prohibiting all financial service providers in the country from accessing cryptocurrency-related transactions.

 The statement was jointly signed by three major Chinese industry bodies — the National Internet Finance Association of China, the China Banking Association, and the Payment and Clearing Association of China.